The Aviation Blog – Who, why, and how!

 - PlaneBuzz – Published by Holly Hegerman, includes news and commentary on the airline industry. http://www.planebuzz.com/

-- JetWhine – Robert Mark of Commavia’s sometimes humorous but always insightful take on the airline industry, business aviation, air traffic control and the FAA. http://www.jetwhine.com
+- JetWhine – Robert Mark of Commavia’s sometimes humorous but always insightful take on the airline industry, business aviation, air traffic control the FAA and other aviation topics. http://www.jetwhine.com

 - Cockpit Conversation – by “Aviatrix Canada,” who discusses the career path in Canadian commercial aviation.
 Often humorous. http://airplanepilot.blogspot.com/

-- My Flight Blog – The personal blog of a pilot who shares his story with other aspiring pilots through training, career path, and so on. http://www.myflightblog.com/
+- My Flight Blog – The personal blog of a professional pilot who shares his story with other aspiring airline pilots through training, career path, and so on. http://www.myflightblog.com/

 - Airplane Geeks Podcast – Max Flight, the host of The Airplane Geeks Podcast, is an “engine guy” and creator of Thirty Thousand Feet, an online aviation directory.
 Max is often joined by Robert Mark, Dan Webb, David Vanderhoof and a special guest each week to discuss aviation news.
 They also include a segment called the Airplane Geeks Down-Under Desk which discusses Australian news and commentary.